snipeslow/Combat-Link-Legacy-SDK/README.md

 # Can you make *X* hud from *X* game?
 I do not take requests.
 BUT I am willing to teach, either through video tutorials or direct teaching if I spot ya in a voice channel.
 Planned HUDs I will have outright are:
-- Star Wars Clone Commando
+- Space Commando
-- Halo Reach MJOLNIR Mark V
+- Space Guardian
+- Hazard Suit
 - My Example HUD
-- Half Life 2 HEV

 # Can you make a Dead Space style health bar?
 No, due to how Combat Link sends data.
 There might be a way to do it later, but I will have to research it.